1. What printing and imaging services does IT provide?

 19. I have a student worker who is required to print as part of their work responsibilities.
 How does this impact their quota and can I request additional quota allocation?

 Students that work for an on-campus department or are part of a student organization and have print responsibilities attached with this membership can get an increase in their print quota.
-To get this increase, the supervisor or student activities advisor for that student must submit a print quota increase request using our EC Print Increase Request form (Click here).
+To get this increase, the supervisor or student activities advisor for that student must submit a print quota increase request by emailing the Helpdesk with the student name and number of pages needed.
 Once approved, this increase is only active for the requested semester.
 A new request must be submitted for each semester as necessary.

 20. Does scanning or faxing have a cost?